benceg/duped/README.md

 3. Had I the time, I'm sure I'd have come up with more solutions that eke JavaScript's performance out on a pico-optimisation scale.
 Alas, I have food to put on the table.

+4. For massive workloads, it's possible to split the arrays up and perform comparisons on progressively halved data sets, concurrently.
+Workers could be used, but it's a pity that SharedArrayBuffer was shut down, as it would have potentially proven an excellent answer to JavaScript's rather inelegant interprocess messaging.

 ## Do It Yourself

 1. Clone the repo.